-I am an applied economist, with an undergraduate education from Presidency College [now Presidency University] Calcutta, and masters and doctoral degrees in Economics from the University of Southern California.
+I am an economist, with an undergraduate education from Presidency College [now Presidency University] Calcutta, and masters and doctoral degrees in Economics from the University of Southern California.
 Since graduation from USC in 1994, I have worked both within and outside of academics in Bulgaria, Germany, India and the United Kingdom.

 Over the years, my research interest has shifted from drivers of firm performance to factors that influence firms’ strategic decisions and the institutional contexts in which firms operate.
 My ongoing research is focused largely on ownership-organizational forms such as family firms and business groups that dominate the corporate landscape in emerging market economies, corporate governance, and multinational firms.
-Over time, I have also developed a keen interest in the political economy of policy making, and the wider issue of governance, and these will dominate my research work in the foreseeable futures.
+Over time, I have also developed a keen interest in the political economy of policy making, and the wider issue of governance, and these will dominate my research work in the foreseeable future.
 As such, my research is empirical in nature, and, unsurprisingly perhaps, India has featured prominently in it as a context of analysis.

 The empirical/evidence-based nature of my research has led to project work for organizations such as the (erstwhile) UK Department for Business, Innovation and Skills, NESTA and UK Trade & Investment.
 I was also associated with the ESRC-funded Enterprise Research Centre and, in the past, have done some work with/for organizations such as the Conference Board and the World Bank.
 A fair proportion of my research output has been underpinned by financial support from funding agencies such as the UK Department for International Development, ESRC, the British Academy and the UK-India Education and Research Initiative.